Singtel CEO apologises for outages, says 9-hour disruption on Mar 16 due to mechanical fault

 SINGAPORE: Singtel Singapore CEO Ng Tian Chong on Thursday (Mar 19) apologised for the company's recent outages, and said that the disruption that occurred on the first day - lasting more than nine hours - was due to a "mechanical fault".

-Singtel customers had reported connectivity issues on three consecutive days starting Mar 16.
+Singtel customers had reported connectivity issues on three consecutive days starting from Mar 16.

-On the first day, about 15 per cent of its customers started having mobile connectivity issues from about 10.30am due to a “mechanical fault” at one of Singtel’s network facilities, said Mr Ng.
+On Mar 16, about 15 per cent of its customers started having mobile connectivity issues from about 10.30am due to a “mechanical fault” at one of Singtel’s network facilities, said Mr Ng.

 According to an investor factsheet, Singtel has 4.5 million mobile customers in Singapore as of end-March last year.